by Iram Shaukat

-Flying has always been an enjoyment for me, alhemdulilah!
+Flying has always been an enjoyment for me.
 Who doesn’t like small food trays and comfortable seats?

-Just kidding!
 The seats are always a bummer, but hey, you’ll get off the airplane at some point!
-The cuisine isn’t so delicious, but alhemdulilah for food. 🙂
+The cuisine isn’t so delicious, but thank God for food. 🙂

 Young children are more of a challenge to fly with.
-My children are older now, so it’s much easier, alhemdulilah.
+My children are older now, so it’s much easier.
 I plan to sleep throughout my flight uninterrupted and the children usually stay up.

-Everything about the new country will excite you – new scents, the unfamiliar language, the infrastructure, interesting means of transportation, cuisine, weather, culture; all of it is exciting, subhanAllah!
-You’ll feel like a sponge, ready to absorb everything!
+Everything about the new country will excite you – new scents, the unfamiliar language, the infrastructure, interesting means of transportation, cuisine, weather, culture, etc. You’ll feel like a sponge, ready to absorb everything!

 Allow your screen- free children to use some sort of screen on long flights!

 Plan ahead and download all apps etc., that they can use on a tablet or any device.
 Try to download a lot more than you think is necessary!

 Trust me, on long flights, especially with young children, you’re going to need it.
 Don’t feel badly about it!